LeaDalibard/express-local-library/README.md

 ## The Mission

-Make a website that might be used to manage the catalog for a local library (CRUD APP.
+Make a website that might be used to manage the catalog for a local library (CRUD App).

 ## Source :